syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/How-To.md

     {% endhighlight %}

-In the view page, add TreeView element and map the properties defined into the corresponding fields in datasource with that specify the scripts to hide and show the icon for Tree nodes.
+In the view page, add TreeView element and map the properties defined into the corresponding fields in data source with that specify the scripts to hide and show the icon for Tree nodes.

     {% highlight html %}